fontIconPicker/react-fonticonpicker/src/docs/guides/introduction.md

 }
 ```

 The example above assumed you are using [create-react-app](https://github.com/facebook/create-react-app).
-You can check the guides for
+The source of `iconDefs` can be
-more information.
+found [here](https://github.com/fontIconPicker/react-fonticonpicker/blob/master/src/docs/helpers/iconDefs.js).
+You can check the guides for more information.